It’s worth a try

 Amity Mediation Workshop mediators are Florida Supreme Court Family Mediators experienced with dispute resolution techniques that help couples create mutual understanding and solve problems in an amicable atmosphere.

-The goal of Marriage Mediation is to help couples stay married and become happily married again.
+Whether couples need to resolve specific problems or want to improve their overall relationship, the goal of Marriage Mediation is to help couples stay married and become happily married again.

 The Marriage Mediation Process – What to Expect

 Marriage mediation is an informal and non-adversarial process designed to help couples work through their typical, solvable marital problems, as well as the more fundamental perpetual conflicts that can lead to impasse or “gridlock” (and divorce).
 The process begins with an interview during which the couple jointly explains their circumstances and mediation goals.
 Assuming the couple and the certified family mediator agree that marriage mediation is appropriate for the couple, a series of mediation workshops will be scheduled for the couple and the mediator.
 The number of workshop sessions varies, but typically involves three or four 75-minute sessions, once per week for consecutive weeks.
 We refer to these private sessions as “workshops” because, to be successful, they involve active participation from both spouses and even some light homework and activities between sessions.
-The homework and activities will be geared to the couple’s needs and recreational interests.
+The homework and activities will be geared to the couple’s needs, goals, and recreational interests.

 Marriage Mediation can be structured around a week-long vacation.
 In this approach, the couple meets every other day with the mediator and enjoys light homework and purposeful activities together as part of their vacation plans.
 Again, the homework and activities are tailored to the couple’s needs and interests.